 LL.M., Columbia University (Fulbright Scholar)

 Basil Nabi Malik is a Partner and the Head of Raja Mohammad Akram & Co’s Karachi Office.
-He is a registered Attorney at Law in the State of New York, U.S.A, and an Advocate of the High Courts of Pakistan.
+He is a registered Attorney at Law in the State of New York, U.S.A, and an Advocate of the High Courts of Pakistan and the Supreme Court of Pakistan.
 He began his practice of law in 2009 with a particular focus on constitutional and commercial litigation.
 Prior to joining Raja Mohammad Akram & Co, Basil was a Partner at MCAS&W Law Associates (formerly known as Muneer A. Malik & Co.).

 Basil maintains expertise in constitutional matters, tax matters, disputes in relation to civil and commercial transactions, as well as intellectual property law.
 Over the years, Basil has accumulated significant experience in cases of constitutional import, and particularly in challenging the vires of various laws on the touchstone of the Constitution, including certain provisions in the Finance Act, 2019, amending the Income Tax Ordinance, 2001 (dealing with tax credits on investments in plant and machinery), the Sindh (Repeal of the Police Act, 1861 and Revival of Police Order, 2002) (Amendment) Act, 2019, Gas Infrastructure Development Cess Act, 2015, the MBBS and BDS (Admissions, House job and Internship) Regulations, 2016, as well as the Sindh Travel Agencies Act, 2011.